lr508/lr508.github.io/tennis.md

 A interesting observation from fiddling with this command was that it predicted Sabalenka to win, no matter what combination of factors I put up against her.
 It felt like a shortcoming at the time, but considering she is now currently (July 2025) world number 1, with the most ranking points since Serena Williams, maybe it's a better model than I thought?

 # Neural Network Attempt (July 2025)

+This was more a way to check that my recent installation of Keras 3 with a Pytorch backend was working.
+I successfully used a GPU to train the model.
+The code is taken from the deep learning Kaggle course.

+---

+Here I define the model that I will be training.
+The sigmoid activation function ensures that the output is either a 0 or a 1.
+This did require a tweaking of the "winner" column.
+I ended up changing it to "Player 1 win", meaning that a 0 meant that player 2 won.

 ```python
 import keras